Click

 Ellen

-must be doing something right, because her songs have taken
+must be doing something right, because her songs took top

 Songwriters Association National Song Contest for 1999,